gcarbo01/process-diagram/README.md

 ## Activity
-Activities signify a granular task that is performed.
+Activities signify a granular task that are performed.
 It is important to notice that there could be off-line Activities and on-line Activities, which are meant to be part of an application, system or platform. <be>
-Off-line Activities can be named as best described, for example, by using a verb and nouns: "Collect a pamphlet".<br>
+Off-line Activities can be named as best described, for example, by using a verb and nouns: "Collect a pamphlet", "Ring the bell". <br>
-On the contrary, Online-Activities' names can be more structured since they are meant to be digitised; therefore, they should be named for the operation performed (a verb) and the entity (noun). <br>
+On the contrary, Online-Activities' names can be more structured since they are meant to be digitised; therefore, they should be named as the operation performed (a verb) and the entity (noun). <br>
 The operation is a verb that, in most cases, can be one of the CRUD operations.
 For example: <br>

 * "Create Invoice"